Curious Performance - Curious work in the space between theatre, live art and performance

 Frequently edgy, often humorous and always authentic, Curious work in the space between theatre, installation, film and research.

-Hill and Paris are Theatre and Performance Studies professors who have served as faculty members at Stanford and several London universities as well as visiting professors at Oxford, Université Grenoble Alpes and the University of Wisconsin-Madison.
+Hill and Paris are Theatre and Performance Studies professors who have served as faculty members at Stanford and several London universities as well as visiting professors at Oxford, Université Grenoble Alps and the University of Wisconsin-Madison.
 They deliver an international programme of courses, workshops and bespoke mentoring, alongside award-winning publications and research.

 Curious are privileged to have been managed and produced by Artsadmin since 2000 and to have an archive of their works housed at the British Library, London.